Roaming Shores, home of Lake Roaming Rock, the largest private-lake in Ohio, celebrated its 50 year Anniversary in 2016.

 To help house its growing fleet of equipment, the RRA began making plans for a new maintenance garage.
 The Village was also growing with the addition of a Zoning Inspector, Village Administrator, and more police officers to the RSV’s staff.
 This, coupled with the condition of its headquarters, the need for a new Village Hall was discussed.
 Due to increased expenses from the Association, the Village suspended the Lake Patrol.
 The RRA formed the Lake Safety Committee and again took over patrolling the lake.
 To assist in the enforcement, an automated boat ramp gate was installed.
 Over at the Clubhouse, the restrooms received a much needed revamp.
 An audit of the RRA’s finances was also performed.

 A lot of changes occurred at the Village during the late 00s.
-Mayor Carl Biats stepped down; John Ball was appointed to serve out the rest of his term, a position he still holds today.
+Mayor Carl Biats stepped down; John Ball was appointed to serve out the rest of his term.
 The Village also fired its Village administrator and its Zoning Inspector.
-The two positions were merged into one; Kevin Grippi was hired part-time to fill the role, a position he also still holds today.
+The two positions were merged into one; Kevin Grippi was hired part-time to fill the role.

 Weeds on the lake became an increasingly difficult problem to combat.
 The RRA hired a lake management company to help with the problem.
 The use of chemicals on the lake to combat the weed problem created a lot of controversy.
 It was decided to no longer use chemicals, anyone found to be doing so would be fined.